hackbg/fadroma/packages/core/core-contract.spec.ts.md

 assert.rejects(async () => await a())
 ```

+## Deploying a contract

-Let's start over, this time providing the necessary data.
+Let's start over, this time providing all the necessary data for deploying a contract

 First we'll create test-only instances of `Chain` and `Agent`,
 with a mocked out `instantiate` method for simplicity: